hrlai/resume/README.md

-# resume
+# Resume
-Plain old resume
+Plain old resume, what more to say?